BlaineDev/431-2020/classes/postclass/README.md

 - Your **class participation grade** is determined in large part by your completion of Minute Papers.
 Your Minute Paper grade is available [in the grades roster](http://bit.ly/431-2020-grades).
     - Your class participation grade cannot be lower than your Minute Paper grade.
 Dr. Love won't make final decisions about class participation adjustments until all other grades are complete.
     - Dr. Love can add up to 15 points for completed bonus activities, helpful Piazza comments/answers/questions, helpful in-class participation and TA feedback.
 Most students will gain between 0 and 5 points.
-        - Worried?
-Finish the evaluation at https://webapps.case.edu/courseevals/ so that you can answer `a` to question 31 on Quiz 2.
+        - As of 4:15 PM on 2020-12-15, 67 of the 70 had completed the evaluation at https://webapps.case.edu/courseevals/.
+I hope the last 3 of you get this done now.
 - Your **labs grade** is available now [in the grades roster](http://bit.ly/431-2020-grades).
 This includes your grade (and TA feedback) on Lab 8.
-    - If you want Dr. Love to review your grade on a Lab, you must submit the [form to request a regrade](http://bit.ly/431-2020-lab-regrade-requests) by Thursday 2020-12-10 at noon.
+    - Dr. Love is now reviewing the regrade requests.
+You will receive an email if your regrade request resulted in any changes to your labs grade.
 - Your **projects grade**.
 You should know your grade on Project A already.
-Grades on Project B will be available once Dr. Love has graded Project B.
+Information regarding Project B is available below.
 - Your **quiz grade**.
 You should know your grade on Quiz 1 already.
-Grades on Quiz 2 will be available once Dr. Love has graded Quiz 2.

-Additional information will be forthcoming.
+Information regarding Quiz 2 is available below.

+## Project B

+1. Project B grading is now complete.
+2. Dr. Love will email you information about your grade on Project B as soon as possible.
+This will include more extensive comments than he'd originally thought, pulled together from feedback on the reports, the video/zoom meeting, and your self-evaluation.

+## Quiz 2

+1. The [answer sketch for Quiz 2](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz2/431_2020_quiz2_with_sketch.pdf) is now available.
+It includes some information on grades class-wide.
+The best score was 95 out of 100 on the Quiz.
+2. Dr. Love has completed grading Quiz 2, and will email you information about your grade on Quiz 2 as soon as possible, including the points you received on each item.

 ---------------